tpeczek/WebSub.NET/README.md

 WebSub.NET Subscriber is currently in preview.

 - The WebSub subscriber preview package is available on NuGet and MyGet.
+- The ASP.NET WebHooks WebSub subscriber receiver is available on NuGet and MyGet.
 - The ASP.NET Core WebHooks WebSub subscriber receiver is available on MyGet.

 In order to use packages from MyGget you need to add a NuGet.Config to your app with the following content: